To request inclusion of your local peace and social justice action, please email BerkSpeak@gmail.com.

 The city council is on a fast track to approve these proposals.

-In April or beyond, Council will take up CS/tear gas, OC/pepper spray, smoke, police dogs and helicopters, which were banned or restricted in previous years.
+Also at some point soon, Council will take up CS/tear gas, OC/pepper spray, smoke, police dogs and helicopters, which were banned or restricted in previous years.

 You can find the Council proposals at: